-Effective January 1, 1999 and amended December 10, 2002 and January 1, 2009, the Board adopted a Supplemental Executive Retirement Plan ("SERP").
-The purpose of the SERP is to provide additional retirement benefits for a limited group of management employees, including the U.S. based NEOs, whom the Board concluded were not receiving competitive retirement benefits.
-Contributions equal to 11.7% of compensation reduced by ESOP contributions are allocated to the participants' accounts.
-No actual benefits are put aside for participants and the participants are general creditors of the Company for payment of the benefits upon retirement or termination from the Company.
-Participants can elect to have these benefits administered as savings with interest or stock unit accounts with dividends, with stock units being distributed in the form of Company Common Stock at the time of distribution.
+Effective January 1, 1999 and amended December 10, 2002 and January 1, 2009, the Board adopted the SERP.
+The purpose of the SERP is to provide additional retirement benefits for a limited group of management employees, including the NEOs, whom the Committee concluded were not receiving competitive retirement benefits.
+Annual credits equal to 11.7% of compensation reduced by ESOP, 401(k) and deferred compensation plan allowance contributions are allocated to the participants' accounts.
+No actual contributions are put aside for participants and the participants are general creditors of the Company for payment of the amounts credited to their account upon retirement or termination from the Company.
+Participants can elect to have these benefits administered as savings with interest or stock unit accounts with dividends, with stock units being distributed in the form of Company common stock at the time of distribution.